-Responsible for designing, developing, and implementing tools, processes and strategies of a moderate to complex nature to ensure regulatory compliance, improve, and streamline regulatory processes essential to the successful management of clinical research projects.
+Responsible for designing, developing, and implementing tools, processes and strategies of a moderate to complex nature to ensure quality and compliance, improve, and streamline regulatory processes essential to the successful management of clinical research projects.

 Oversee, develop and facilitate educational and compliance training programs.